Saint Augustine Church, Montpelier: Court Street Church

-In 1850 a Québecois priest, the Reverend Hector Drolet, moved to Montpelier to become the first resident Catholic priest in the city.
+In 1850, a Québecois priest, the Reverend Hector Drolet, moved to Montpelier to become the first resident Catholic priest in the city.
 He also needed to find a site for a permanent Roman Catholic church in the city.
-Drolet purchased a small former brick court house on Court Street, located about 300 yards east of the Vermont State House.
+Drolet purchased a small former brick courthouse on Court Street, located about 300 yards east of the Vermont State House.
 The old courthouse had been replaced by the new Washington County Court House on State Street.

 The Vermont General Assembly in its 1850 session agreed to sell additional land to the north of the court building so the parish could construct a vestry.
 The former courthouse was renovated and used as a church until 1859.
 Drolet left Montpelier in 1854 to return to Québec.
 He was replaced by Father Maloney and Father Coopman.

 In 1856 Father Druon arrived, becoming pastor, and built a larger church immediately east of the former court house.
 The new brick church with a double steeple opened in 1859 and was able to accommodate 900, serving as the parish church until the current one was erected.
 The small church in the former court house was converted to a rectory.